 For small families, the Beach Houses can work out to be a little expensive.
 Although for those wanting the extra space and the benefit of a full kitchen and laundry it’s well worth it.

 For families, after spacious and self contained accommodation in Eurong, the Beach Houses is a perfect choice.
-These three bedroom houses for rent on Fraser Island are huge and give families plenty of space.
+These three bedroom houses are huge and give families plenty of space.
 You’re also a short walk away from the general store and an easy drive from some of the island’s top attractions.

 There are also quite a few private listings for Beach Houses on Airbnb.
 Click the link below which best suits your family: